Fusion systems with Benson-Solomon components: General Benson-Solomon components

 Fix $\alpha \in \AA(t)$.
 Then

 by \cite[2.2]{AschbacherGeneration}.
 Moreover, Lemma~\ref{L:CCconjugate}(a) yields

-If one of the conclusions (1)--(3) holds with $(t^\alpha,\C^\alpha)$ in place of $(t,\C)$, then it follows from Lemma~\ref{L:ConjugateDDt} that one of the conclusions (1)--(3) holds for $(t,\C)$.
-As this would contradict our assumption, it follows that none of the conclusions (1)--(3) hold with $(t^\alpha,\C^\alpha)$ in place of $(t,\C)$.
+If there exists a component $\D$ of $\F$ such that one of the conclusions (1)--(3) holds with $(t^\alpha,\C^\alpha)$ in place of $(t,\C)$, then it follows from Lemma~\ref{L:ConjugateDDt} that for some (possibly different) choice of $\D$, one of the conclusions (1)--(3) holds.
+As this would contradict our assumption, it follows that